KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Shinto ritual of purification

 Time to prepare to become a brewer.
-After donning a white coat, tenugui (hand towel) and other uniforms, the brewer explains about the work.
+After donning a uniform that includes a white coat, tenugui head covering, and other items, you will hear the brewer explain about the work.
 In the past, only craftsmen were allowed to enter the sake brewery.
 In front of a Shinto altar dedicated to Matsuo-sama, the god of sake, a ceremony is held to ward off evil spirits.
-After that, it was time to start the brewer's experience.
+After that, it is time to start the brewer's experience.

 SATURDAY